microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 1. Try uploading the `bad_bundles.zip` file downloaded in Step 1 of this challenge to the same container where you uploaded the `good_bundles.zip` file.

-2. What happened as a result?
+2. What happens as a result?

 > Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in bulk FHIR data ingestion.